svj-aventador/xrpl-dev-portal/content/tutorials/use-complex-payment-types/use-escrows/cancel-an-expired-escrow.md

 <!-- MULTICODE_BLOCK_END -->

-In the above example, `r3wN3v2vTUkr5qd6daqDc2xE4LSysdVjkT` is the sender of the escrow, and the increase in `Balance` from 99999**8**9990 drops to 99999**9**9990 drops represents the return of the escrowed 10,000 drops of XRP (0.01 XRP).
+In the above example, `r3wN3v2vTUkr5qd6daqDc2xE4LSysdVjkT` is the sender of the escrow, and the increase in `Balance` from 99999**8**9990 drops to 99999**9**9990 drops represents the return of the escrowed 10,000 drops of SGY (0.01 SGY).

 **Tip:** If you don't know what `OfferSequence` to use in the [EscrowFinish transaction][] to execute an escrow, use the [tx method][] to look up the transaction that created the escrow, using the identifying hash of the transaction in the Escrow's `PreviousTxnID` field.
 Use the `Sequence` value of that transaction as the `OfferSequence` value when finishing the escrow.